acquia/blt/readme/configuration-management.md

 TODO: Importance of using configuration management at all, and how Drupal 8 stores configuration as YML files and synchronizes them with DB via import/export.

-A good Features-based workflow makes it easy for developers to logically bundle configuration into portable version-controlled features that are easy to update.
-It also makes it easy to deploy these changes and verify that the active configuration on any given site matches what is stored in VCS.
+A good CM workflow should make it easy for developers to make and capture configuration changes, review and test these changes, and reliably deploy these changes to a remote environment.

 Generally speaking, a configuration change follows this lifecycle:

 1. A developer makes the change in her or his local environment.
-2. The developer uses the Features UI to export the configuration as a new or updated feature module.
+2. The developer uses CM commands to export the configuration change to disk.
-3. The developer commits the new or updated module to VCS and opens a pull request.
+3. The developer commits the new or updated configuration to VCS and opens a pull request.
-4. Automated testing ensures that the feature can be installed from scratch on a new site as well as imported without conflicts on an existing site.
+4. Automated testing ensures that the configuration can be installed from scratch on a new site as well as imported without conflicts on an existing site.
-5. After the feature is deployed, deployment hooks automatically import the new or updated configuration.
+5. After the change is deployed, deployment hooks automatically import the new or updated configuration.

 ### How BLT handles configuration updates

-BLT-based projects already support this workflow, including automatic imports of features during updates (see the `setup:update` BLT task).
-The task `local:update` can be run by developers to replicate these deployment commands locally.
+BLT-based projects already support this workflow, including automatic imports of configuration updates.
+BLT defines a generic `setup:update` task that applies any pending database and configuration updates.
+This same task can be re-used locally, in a CI environment, or remotely (via the `local:update`, `ci:update`, and `deploy:update` wrappers, respectively) to ensure that configuration changes and database updates behave identically in all environments.

-TODO: What happens when you run updates locally and on deploy (updb, config-import, features-revert-all, post-import hook).
+TODO: What specifically happens when you run updates locally and on deploy (updb, config-import, features-revert-all, post-import hook).
 How does csex play into this?

 ### Config vs content
-Drupal’s core config system (and by extension, the Features ecosystem) cannot be used to manage entities that Drupal considers to be content, such as nodes, taxonomy terms, and files.
+Drupal’s config system cannot be used to manage entities that Drupal considers to be content, such as nodes, taxonomy terms, and files.
 This can create conflicts when a configuration entity depends on a content entity, such as:

 * You have a block type that includes a file upload field, and you want to place the block in a theme and export the block as a feature.
 * You have a view that is filtered by a static taxonomy term, and you want to export that view as a feature.